 I guess I’ve found what works for me!

-As you know, I have had a problem with keeping squirrels out of the garden, especially those pests who seem to find the best hiding places for their nuts in my hypertufa troughs.
+As you know, I have had a problem with keeping squirrels and chipmunks out of the garden, especially those pests who seem to find the best hiding places for their nuts in my hypertufa troughs.
 It can get so frustrating trying to win this battle.

 I have had ants which are pretty annoying.
 I hate to think they are still out there waiting for me, but I haven’t seen them in a while.
-But that’s probably because it has become too cold for them.
+But that’s probably because it has become too cool for them.
 I can hear them giggling underground.

 On the other hand, squirrels or chipmunks let me know daily that they are thriving in the garden.
 Hole diggers!
 Yes, I know we share the earth with these little creatures, but I hate to go out and find that I have been invaded!